Rasbash Lecture

 1935 – The IFE gives evidence to the Departmental Committee on Fire Brigade Services

 The Institution submitted evidence to the Departmental Committee on Fire Brigade Services recommending the country be divided into fire brigade areas, each administered by a joint committee of local authorities, supported by government grants, and operated as an independent service.
 They further advised that all executive officers be experienced fire brigade professionals, in line with the principles of the Council of the Institution of Fire Engineers.
+IFE membership that year was recorded at 703.

 1938 - Joint Council of the British Fire Service was set up

-In that year, the IFE, Professional Fire Brigades Association, and National Fire Brigades Association formed the “Joint Council of the British Fire Service.”
+The IFE, Professional Fire Brigades Association, and National Fire Brigades Association formed the “Joint Council of the British Fire Service.”
 Its purpose was to promote uniformity, efficiency, cooperation, and representation across fire services, while advising the government, supporting scientific collaboration, and improving conditions for members.

-1939 – The IFE look to the future with creation of its Student membership
+1939 – The IFE look to the future with creation of its Student membership with overall membership surpassing 1000

 1942 – The IFE establishes regional UK branches

-1946 – IFE Membership and examinations grow in popularity
+1946 – IFE membership and examinations grow in popularity

 Membership grew rapidly to 3,204, including 2 Hon.
 Life Members, 14 Hon.
 Members, 141 Members, 300 Associate Members, 789 Graduates, 81 Licentiates, and 1,877 Students.
 Examinations also gained in popularity, with 195 Graduate entries (75 passes) and 57 Associate Member entries (25 passes).